CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-fall-2024-syllabus.md

 ## Text Books

 There is no official textbook for this course.
-Course slides, example code and online readings will be provided and referred to during classtime.
+Course slides, example code and online readings will be provided and referred to during class time.
 Students are strongly encouraged to take notes as study aids.

 A new textbook is being prepared for this course, so some readings may be provided drawn from the textbook in progress.